Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 ### Miscellaneous
 - Players can now adjust their [Mouse Multiplier](MouseMultiplier.md) in their profile configuration files, providing greater sensitivity control, sometimes resulting in less pixel skipping and negative acceleration.
   - Creating profiles in-game is no longer supported.
-To create a profile, run the script in the System folder.
+To create a profile, run the `CreateProfile.cmd` script in the System folder.
 You can also modify an existing profile's Mouse Multiplier and Screen Resolution in the script.
   - Existing profiles from Enhanced versions prior to 3.0 or default Versus remain functional and use the default Mouse Multiplier of 6.0.
 - ESRB Notice on startup has been disabled to speed up boot time.
 - The longer lobby music from the Xbox version has been restored.